agualabs/webpage/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ---
-templateKey: 'blog-post'
+templateKey: blog-post
-title: 'Just in: small batch of Jamaican Blue Mountain in store next week'
+title: Starting a company in Germany
 date: 2017-01-04T15:04:10.000Z
-description: >-
-  We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.
+description: This is a quick guide how to start a company in germany
 tags:
   - jamaica
   - green beans